Begin Anew Leadership History

 2018–2024

-Her first year with Begin Anew was marked by a series of unprecedented challenges.
-The organization’s headquarters was struck by a tornado, which meant relocating.
+Begin Anew’s Board of Directors asked Heather Norvell to step into the role of Executive Director in November 2018.
+Begin Anew was soon impacted by a series of unprecedented challenges.
+In 2020, Begin Anew’s headquarters was struck by a tornado, which meant relocating.
 On the heels of the tornado, the COVID-19 pandemic brought massive change and disruption for staff and students alike.
 Heather successfully led the team through this profound transition.
 Services were quickly shifted from in-person learning to virtual.
 Heather was also able to secure funding to purchase student loaner computers and software, making distance learning possible for those with severely limited resources.
 Even amidst all these challenges, Begin Anew celebrated 298 enrolled students, 61 graduates and 209 volunteers.

 Begin Anew students also earn recognition.
 The WMU bestowed the Sybil Bentley Dove Award and Faye Dove Scholarship to adults enrolled in our programs.
 In May 2022, our life-changing mission was featured as the cover story in International Missions Mosaic Magazine.